Degree type(s): Bachelor's

 - Prepare to take the national examination for certification for Medical Laboratory Science by the American Society of Clinical Pathologists.

 - Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, Benedictine values.

 - Work in small classes with faculty who bring professional medical laboratory experience to the classroom.

 Career Outlook for Medical Laboratory Science Majors

-The U.S. Department of Labor projects that employment of medical laboratory technologists and technicians will grow 22 percent from 2012 to 2022, much faster than the average for all occupations.
-An increase in the aging population will lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures (Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Medical and Clinical Laboratory Technologists and Technicians).
+Employment of medical laboratory technologists and technicians is projected to grow 16% from 2014 to 2024, more than twice the national average for all occupations.
+An increase in the aging population will lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures

 Medical Laboratory Science majors can also make excellent candidates for medical school, optometry school, dental school, pharmacy school, or veterinary school.